scientific-python/repo-review/README.md

 to extract.

 [Checks][] can request [fixtures][] (like [pytest][]) as arguments.
 Check files can add new fixtures as needed.
-Fixtures are are specified with entry points, and take any other fixture as arguments as well - the `root` and `package` fixtures represents the root of the repository and of the package you are checking, respectively, and are the basis for the other fixtures, which are
+Fixtures are specified with entry points, and take any other fixture as arguments as well - the `root` and `package` fixtures represents the root of the repository and of the package you are checking, respectively, and are the basis for the other fixtures, which are